 Q: What are the most common illnesses in Uganda?

 A: For health information for Uganda, participants should refer to the CDC website to learn about health concerns and appropriate vaccinations.
-Once participants arrive in their host community, they will also receive a health briefing during the in-country orientation.
+Once participants arrive in Uganda, they will also receive a health briefing during the in-country orientation.

 Q: What are some general precautions that interns should take in order to avoid illness?

-A: Interns should follow the recommendations of the CDC with regard to their specific internship site.
+A: Interns should follow the recommendations of the CDC with regard to Uganda.
 This includes getting the appropriate vaccinations and following recommendations about mosquito netting, insect repellent, and clothing guidelines.

 Q: How do I learn about the immunizations and health precautions I need to take?

 A: Please check with your physician and the CDC to review immunizations required and recommended for travel.